-Hospital inpatient and outpatient care - Inpatient: When you are admitted to a hospital and stay at least three (3) nights.
-Outpatient: When surgery or treatment is performed in a hospital and then you leave after.
+Hospital outpatient care - Outpatient: When surgery or treatment is performed in a hospital and then you leave after.
+"Care in a hospital that usually doesn't need an overnight stay."

 Hospitalization - When someone is checked into a hospital for care.